creunabo/favicons/readme.md

 # Favicons [![Build Status](https://travis-ci.org/haydenbleasel/favicons.svg?branch=node)](https://travis-ci.org/haydenbleasel/favicons)

-Favicons generator for Node.js.
+Favicons generator for Grunt.
 Produces a multi-size favicon from a single image.
 Port of [grunt-favicons](https://github.com/gleero/grunt-favicons/) (the good parts at least).
 Originally "favicon-generator" and "metaimage-generator".
 Installed through NPM with:

 ```
-npm install favicons --save-dev
+npm install grunt-favicons-tasks --save-dev
 ```

 Requires ImageMagick which you can get through Brew with: